olivbau/POE-Diagram/.github/ISSUE_TEMPLATE/mistake-bug-report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, modify the roughly the diagram with a graphics editor such as Paint, Gimp or Photoshop and add the image to help explain your problem.

 **Additional information**
 Add any other information, such as POE gamepedia links.